Questions and Answers

 To the best of my knowledge, it is not a problem getting reservations.
 In fact, you might even want to wait because a smooth sea day is preferable to a rough sea day for snorkeling; however, a call or an email to the tour company would be the safest thing to do.
 I have had visitors who were SCUBA diving wait until they made their reservations with their dive company before they confirmed with me.

 Will we able to get into the condo complex?
 (Is there a gate?)
-During the day you just drive in.
-After dark, they will have your name and a parking pass waiting for you.
+During the day you just drive in as there is no gate.
+After dark and on weekends, you can let the guard shack know which unit you are going to.

 Can you recommend a beginners dive or snorkeling for our teenagers?(15 and 16 years old) For a beginner's dive, I would recommend N2theBlue located in Fredricksted on the west shore where there are no waves and there is a very interesting pier to dive beside.